Skip to main content

 Avoid raw vegetables and unpeeled fruits

-Raw salads and unpeeled fruits may be washed in contaminated water.
-Stick to cooked vegetables and fruits you can peel yourself, following the rule: boil it, cook it, peel it, or forget it.
+Raw salads and unpeeled fruit may have been rinsed in dirty water.
+Stick to cooked vegetables and fruit you peel yourself.
+The old rule holds: boil it, cook it, peel it, or forget it.

 HIGH